javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 As we'll see further, functions can be more nested, so the chain of outer references can be longer.

-Please note that the Lexical Environment for function `say` only exists while the function is executing!
-There are no local variables or something until the function is actually called.
+Please note that the Lexical Environment for function `say` is only created when the function starts executing!
 And if the function is called multiple times, then each invocation has it's own Lexical Environment, with local variables and parameters for the current run.

 **When a code wants to access a variable -- it is first searched in the current Lexical Environment, then in the outer one, and further until the end of the chain.**